 pros

-Allows coverage flexibility between in and out of network providers
+Allows coverage flexibility between in-network and out-of-network providers

 Cheapest full coverage health insurance